nuscien/nuscien/README.md

 `NuScien.dll`

 The common library.
+It contains a foundation for ACL and business resource entity.

 - `BaseResourceEntity` base class and its sub-classes: the shared model for DAL, BLL, Web API and GUI databinding.
 - `OnPremisesResourceAccessClient` class: used to authorize (OAuth 2.0) and to access core resources for server-side.